wso2/docs-is/en/includes/guides/applications/register-standard-based-app.md

                 <th>Description</th>
             </tr>
             <tr>
-                <td>Share with all sub-organizations</td>
+                <td>Share with all organizations</td>
-                <td>If selected, the application will be shared with all existing suborganizations and any new suborganizations you may create in the future.</td>
+                <td>If selected, the application will be shared with all existing organizations and any new organizations you may create in the future.</td>
             </tr>
             <tr>
-                <td>Share with only selected sub-organizations</td>
+                <td>Share with only selected organizations</td>
-                <td>If selected, you can select the suborganizations you wish to share the application with.</td>
+                <td>If selected, you can select the organizations you wish to share the application with.</td>
             </tr>
         </table>